davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v004 runs every combination of 2 predictors on weathercode, using a smaller training subset
 * OpenMeteoEDA_202306_v004 explores accuracy for every combination of 2 predictors on weathercode, using a smaller training subset

+### Expansions week of 02-SEP-2024
+* OpenMeteoEDA_202306_v004 runs select combinations of 2 predictors on weathercode, using the full training data